-- it is legally binding.
-This means all creditors have to stick to it and they can't chase you for the debt once the IVA is in force
+- it's legally binding - this means your creditors have to stick to it and they can't chase you for the debt once the IVA is in place

-- an IVA is time limited and you only have to repay for the period of the IVA - usually five years
+- it's time limited and you only have to repay while the IVA's in place - usually 5 or 6 years

-- creditors will usually accept that only part of the debts will be repaid - the rest is written off
+- creditors usually accept you'll only pay part of the debt

-When an IVA may not be right for you
+When an IVA might not be right for you

-An IVA may not be right for you if:
+An IVA also might not be right for you if:

 - your debts are less than £10,000

-- you do not have any spare income or a lump sum available to pay your creditors
+- you don't have any spare income or a lump sum available to pay your creditors

 - you get support for mortgage interest (SMI) - your SMI payments might stop and you might have to pay back any SMI you’ve had since 6 April 2018